kealanparr/Every-link-I-wish-I-had-as-a-beginner/index.md

 http://jsforcats.com/ - Basic introduction to what JS is with cats
 https://edu.gcfglobal.org/en/computerbasics/ - A general introduction to computers, and computer terms

+## Overview
+https://www.progression.fyi/ - A large overview of technical companies expectations for career progression

 ## Front end developer
 ### Junior to regular developer
 https://github.com/apptension/developer-handbook/blob/master/Technical%20Guide/Junior%20to%20Regular/Frontend%20Developer.md - A technical roadmap (useful as a base)